pratinav/dsmun18.com/_pages/registration.md

 ---
 <h1>Registration</h1>

-All participating schools and all schools wanting to participate must submit the forms by the <time datetime="2018-05-30">30th May, 2018</time>.
+All participating schools and all schools wanting to participate must submit the forms by the <time datetime="2018-05-30">30th of May, 2018</time>.

 Registration is not available for individual delegates.